PRIYANSHVERMA-droid/ConvertHub-v2/README.md

 └ .gitattributes
 ```

 ---

 ## ⚠️ Notes

-- Optimized for **Windows**
+- Optimized for **Windows**.
-- GPU acceleration depends on hardware support
+- GPU acceleration depends on hardware support.
-- Conversion speed varies based on file size, format, and system performance
-- Engines are bundled inside the app
+- All engines run 100% locally; no internet connection is required.
-- Antivirus may flag binaries (false positives)
+- Antivirus software may flag bundled binaries as false positives.

 ---

 ## 🔮 Future Improvements

-- Cross-platform support (Linux / macOS)
-- Auto-updater improvements
-- Performance tuning
+- 🐧 **Cross-Platform Support** – Porting configurations and engine wrappers to macOS and Linux platforms.
+- 👁 **Offline OCR Support** – Integrating local Tesseract engine to recognize text inside scanned PDF documents and images.
+- 🎨 **Preset Creator** – User interface to define, save, and export custom conversion parameter presets.
+- ⚡ **Batch PDF Operations** – Support for batch-processing PDF watermarking, compression, and page organizing.

 ---

 ## 🤝 Contributing

-1. Fork the repository
+1. Fork the repository.
-2. Create a new branch
+2. Create a new branch.
-3. Submit a pull request
+3. Submit a pull request.

 ---